 - – Withdraw the needle from the penis and apply compression to the injection site for approximately 1 minute.
 Several minutes of compression may be required to avoid bleeding, especially if you use aspirin.

-- – Replace the cap on the needle and dispose of properly.
+- – Replace the cap on the needle and dispose of it properly.

 - – For more detailed information about preparing and administering TriMix, please visit our TriMix self-injections instructions page.